A small flock of about eight peeps joined me and meandered the shoreline about six feet away.

 Yes.
 Yes it could be.
 The first one I've found on my own (with verification by Seagull of course).

 Though the Baird's Sandpiper was not found, this was a great experience.
 Shorebirding from six feet away is way better than shorebirding with a scope.
-We eventually packed up our stuff and started to walk back to the parking lot when Christian said "and then there's that guy" while pointing at a large shorebird flying over our heads.
-It landed on the opposite side of a pool from us:
+I eventually packed up my stuff and started to walk back to the parking lot when a large shorebird landed on the opposite side of a pool from me:

 A Long-billed Curlew!
 Of course I embarrassingly identified it as a Whimbrel at first, only realizing my error as I hit send on my post to OBOL, but I corrected it quickly.
 The bird appeared super thirsty and proceeded to down water in a hilarious manner that was not captured well on camera.